Planck 2015 results. XX. Constraints on inflation: Conclusions

-{ {\mathcal{P}_\mathcal{R}} {\mathbf{f}} \be{ } {\mathcal{L}} {\mathcal{M}} In \citetalias{planck2013-p17} (section 7) we presented the results of a penalized likelihood reconstruction, seeking to detect any possible deviations from a homogeneous power-law form (i.e., ${\cal P}(k)\propto k^{n_\mathrm{s}-1}$) for the primordial power spectrum (PPS) for various values of a smoothing parameter, $\lambda .$ In the initial March 2013 preprint version of that paper, we reported evidence for a feature at moderate statistical significance around $k\approx 0.15$~Mpc$^{-1}$.
-However, in the November 2013 revision we retracted this finding, because subsequent tests indicated that the feature was no longer statistically significant when more aggressive cuts were made to exclude sky survey rings where contamination from electromagnetic interference from the 4-K cooler were largest, as indicated in the November 2013 ``Note Added.''
+{\mathcal{P}_\mathcal{R}} {\mathbf{f}} \be{ } {\mathcal{L}} {\mathcal{M}} In \citetalias{planck2013-p17} (section~7) we presented the results of a penalized likelihood reconstruction, seeking to detect any possible deviations from a homogeneous power-law form (i.e., ${\cal P}_{\cal R}(k)\propto k^{n_\mathrm{s}-1}$) for the primordial power spectrum (PPS) for various values of a smoothing parameter, $\lambda .$ (For an extensive set of references to the prior literature concerning the methodology for reconstructing the power spectrum, see \citetalias{planck2013-p17}.)
+In the initial March 2013 preprint version of that paper, we reported evidence for a feature at moderate statistical significance around $k\approx 0.15$\,Mpc$^{-1}$.
+However, in the November 2013 revision we retracted this finding, because subsequent tests indicated that the feature was no longer statistically significant when more aggressive cuts were made to exclude sky survey rings where contamination from electromagnetic interference from the 4\,K cooler was largest, as indicated in the November 2013 ``Note Added.''

-In this section we report on results using the 2015 $C_{TT}$ likelihood (Sect.~\ref{PenalizedUpdate}) using essentially the same methodology as described in \citetalias{planck2013-p17}.
+In this section we report on results using the 2015 $C^{TT}_\ell$ likelihood (Sect.~\ref{PenalizedUpdate}) using essentially the same methodology as described in \citetalias{planck2013-p17}.
 (See \cite{Gauthier} and references therein for more technical details.)
 This method is also extended to include the $EE$ and $TE$ likelihoods in Sect.~\ref{PenalizedLikeliPolar}.
 As part of this 2015 release, we include the results of two other methods (see Sects.~\ref{sec:PR_Bayes} and \ref{sec:csrecon}) to search for features.
-We find that all three methods yield broadly consistent reconstructions and reach the following main conclusion: there is no statistically significant evidence for any features departing from a simple power-law (i.e., $\mathcal{P}(k)\propto k^{n_\mathrm{s}-1}$) PPS.
+We find that all three methods yield broadly consistent reconstructions and reach the following main conclusion: there is no statistically significant evidence for any features departing from a simple power-law (i.e., $\mathcal{P}_{\cal R}(k)\propto k^{n_\mathrm{s}-1}$) PPS.
 Given the substantial differences between these methods, it is satisfying to observe this convergence.